How to Earn as a Blogger: Some Tools to Try

 Trackback: This is another useful feature you can use to improve your blog’s earning capacity.
 Each time you create a new post, a unique trackback URL is assigned to it.
 So instead of just inserting a short comment on someone else’s blog, you can post your response in your own blog, paste their trackback URL in the interface and then hit ‘Submit’.
 Then your post or article will appear on your blog and at the same time a section of it will also be displayed in the comment section of the other person’s blog.
 The trackback will link the comment directly back to your post, such that visitors will be able to find their way to your blog.
 More details on how trackback works and how you can use it to increase traffic flow to your blog are expounded by a blogger named Yaro Starak who made over a million dollars through his blog-based business model.
 You can find this on his site Entrepreneurs-Journey.com.

-4. Promote the Blog
+4. Promote your Blog

 No matter how well organized the blog is, it will not be profitable without traffic coming in constantly.
 So avoid spending too much time posting new content and improving the blog, while neglecting the marketing aspect.
 Divide your time and efforts such that you invest sufficiently in both developing and promoting.
 As stated previously, get involved on other blogs where you contribute your comments in order to create exposure to your blog and if they accept it, use the opportunity to include links in the comment section.
 Also, submit your blog to directories and search engines so that you receive as many views as possible.
 Try to use every avenue available to create online awareness in order to begin incurring revenue.